ku1ik/stderred/README.md

 ### Multi-arch distros

+_\* Ignore this section if using Ubuntu.
+Ubuntu prefers architecture purity and doesn't allow coexisting 32 and 64-bit packages on the same installation.
+Thus this problem doesn't exist on this distro._

-On most Linux distros you can run 32-bit binaries on 64-bit system.
+On some Linux distros you can run 32-bit binaries on 64-bit system.
 Shared libraries compiled for 64-bit doesn't work with 32-bit binaries though.
-It happens that 64-bit binaries call 32-bit ones resulting in warning message printed to terminal about not compatible LD_PRELOAD shared lib.
+It happens that 64-bit binaries call 32-bit ones resulting in warning message printed to terminal about not compatible `LD_PRELOAD` shared lib.

 Fortunately Linux's dynamic linker has a feature called Dynamic String Token (DST).
-It allows dynamic substitution of `$LIB` token in LD_PRELOAD variable with "lib" or "lib64" respectively for 32 and 64-bit binaries when the binary is being run.
+It allows dynamic substitution of `$LIB` token in `LD_PRELOAD` variable with "lib" or "lib64" respectively for 32 and 64-bit binaries when the binary is being run.